angx-system/angeliax/WALKTHROUGH-commons.md

 First run.
 One question:

-*Are you logging work and surplus for a fixed location or for your own work?*
+*Does this work or provision stay in one place, or does it move with you?*

-Fatima selects **[ A fixed location ]**.
+Fatima selects **[ It stays in one place ]**.
 Her keypair is generated.
 The answer is signed into the first record.

 ### Registering a commons node